-Crag keeps the light 'fantastic' for photoreceptorsDecember 4th, 2012 in Neuroscience /
+Crag keeps the light 'fantastic' for photoreceptorsDecember 4, 2012 in Medicine & Health / Neuroscience

 The ability of the eye of a fruit fly (Drosophila melanogaster) to respond to light depends on a delicate ballet that keeps the supply of light sensors called rhodopsin constant as photoreceptors turn on and off in response to light exposures, said researchers from Baylor College of Medicine and the Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital in an article that appears online in the journal PLOS Biology.